My classroom procedures are introduced early in the year, in the order needed, but none without

 The Box

-Each student is to find a box that can be stored
+student is encouraged to find a box that can be stored

 in a convenient place at home.
 Any